rahulx-codes/react-handbook/04-Props/README.md

 Instead of creating:

 - Rahul Card
-- Mohan Card
+- Tony Card
-- Aman Card
+- Charli Card

 We create one Card component and pass different data using props.